danelbakyt/fire-math/README.md

 ---

 ## Gameplay Logic
 * The game generates random arithmetic problems based on the current level of difficulty.
+3 levels of difficulty: addition, substraction, multiplication.
+The difficulty increases with the progress (scores).
 * Players use the number keys to type their answer and the Enter key to submit.
 * Every correct answer resets the timer.
 If the timer reaches zero, the game ends.
 * A progress bar and a shifting background color (green to red) show the remaining time, creating a visual sense of urgency.